 Some people might think that there is not much difference between an undergraduate and postgraduate degree, as you do certain modules, and there is a research project at the end, much like you would on a final year undergraduate.
 However, postgraduate work is of a much higher standard.
 Postgraduates are treated more like colleagues to staff than students, working on projects with staff, helping undergraduates with lab work through the universities demonstrating project.
 Being a postgraduate is very fulfilling and is much closer to what work life will be.

-What would your advice be for those considering studying a postgraduate in Computing?
+What would your advice be for those considering studying a Master's in Computing?

 Do it for the right reasons.
 If you have the motivation and want to further your studies or pursue a job in academia or simply love research, a postgraduate degree is an amazing opportunity for you.
 Be prepared to read a lot, especially if it’s a new subject area.
 Reading everything you can in relation to your subject helps.
 My final piece of advice is; don’t be afraid to be innovative.
 Especially, when it comes to research, because it can send you a long way and may allow you to attain that mark you were really not expecting, or that dream job.